awsdocs/elb-application-load-balancers-user-guide/doc_source/create-application-load-balancer.md

 1. Choose **Next: Configure Security Settings**\.

-## Step 2: Configure Security Settings for an HTTPS Listener<a name="configure-security-settings"></a>
+## Step 2: Configure security settings for an HTTPS listener<a name="configure-security-settings"></a>

 If you created an HTTPS listener in the previous step, configure the required security settings\.
 Otherwise, go to the next page in the wizard\.

 When you use HTTPS for your load balancer listener, you must deploy an SSL certificate on your load balancer\.
 The load balancer uses this certificate to terminate the connection and decrypt requests from clients before sending them to the targets\.
-For more information, see [SSL Certificates](create-https-listener.md#https-listener-certificates)\.
+For more information, see [SSL certificates](create-https-listener.md#https-listener-certificates)\.
 You must also specify the security policy that the load balancer uses to negotiate SSL connections with the clients\.
-For more information, see [Security Policies](create-https-listener.md#describe-ssl-policies)\.
+For more information, see [Security policies](create-https-listener.md#describe-ssl-policies)\.

 **To configure a certificate and security policy**